AOT-Technologies/forms-flow-ai/deployment/docker/README.md

 ##### CAMUNDA_SESSION_JDBC : Session Management (High Availability) (Prefixed with CAMUNDA_SESSION_).
 -----------------------------------

+  ***Skip this if session management is not required***

-  - Uncomment variables if Session Management is required
+  - Uncomment variables from .env if Session Management is required
   - Uncomment environment variables from docker-compose-{Your Variant}.yml

    Variable name | Meaning | Possible values | Default value |